 - Does your current original Medicare plan cover all your healthcare needs?
 If not, consider adding Plan D coverage, or research Medicare Advantage plans in South Carolina for more comprehensive coverage.
 Research the cost of the plan, and compare that to your out-of-pocket health expenses for the last year to determine your budget.

 - Will you need health services in the next year, such as vision or dental services, a hearing screening, or wellness classes?
 Find a plan that will cover the services you’d like to add this year.

 - Is your current doctor network approved?
 When reviewing Medicare Advantage plans in South Carolina, remember that each carrier works with different network doctors.
 Call your doctor’s office to ask what insurance plans they accept, and choose a plan that will cover your doctor’s appointments.

 - Have you read reviews of each carrier and plan?
 Thousands of people have enrolled in these plans, and you can read first-hand experiences to see if the carrier provides quality coverage.
 Before enrolling in a Medicare Advantage plan in South Carolina, check the CMS star ratings for the plan.
 This rating system uses a scale from 1 to 5, and shows if a plan provides great quality care and customer service.
 The rating is based on how well the plan performed in the previous year, giving you a good idea of the overall quality of the plan.
 Plans that rank a 3 or lower may not provide great coverage and service, so choose a plan that has 4 stars or higher.

 - Medicare.gov provides access to more information about Medicare plans in South Carolina.
-Use their Find a Medicare Plan tool, or call 1-800-633-4227.
+Use the find a plan tool or call 800-633-4227.